Graveyards in Virginia

 Source: British Museum, An ossuary temple (by John White)

-The oldest known burials which can be associated with a named individual in Virginia are at Jamestown.
+The oldest known burial in Virginia which can be associated with a named individual is at Jamestown.

 Many of the first colonists at Jamestown were buried secretly in 1607.
 That was done to hide from Powhatan how rapidly the English were losing strength and the capacity to withstand an attack.
 Deaths during the "Starving Time" winter of 1609-10 were so numerous that the colonists planned to abandon Jamestown and sail home.